Can Coworking Spaces Qualify for a Google Business Listing?

 Ensure the Coworking Property is Eligible for Verification

-The Google My Business listing policy outlines that some properties, like places of residence, are ineligible for verification.
+The Google Business Profile listing policy outlines that some properties, like places of residence, are ineligible for verification.
 Before renting a coworking space, ensure that the location meets your business’ needs and the aforementioned criteria.

 What to Consider when Making a Google Business Listing